How to Draught-Proof your Home and Drive Down Energy Bills

 - Sealing the wall to ceiling junction:

 - Check gaps and holes in cavity sliding door pockets from above.
-Internal wall sliding doors can contribute significant air leakage.
+Internal wall sliding doors can contribute significantly to air leakage.

 ...And, not so inexpensive but definitely worth considering...